Chirality Amplification and Chiral Segregation in Liquid Crystals

 Chiral symmetry breaking and chirality amplification are attracting considerable interest in biology, chemistry, materials science and physics due to their relevance to the origin of life and single-handedness of molecules of biological origin~\cite{Blackmond2019}.
-In both, chirality at the molecular scale can be translated to the supramolecular and even the macroscopic scale~\cite{Tierske2018}.
-For instance, a very small enantiomeric excess of chiral molecular units produces helical polymers of definite handedness, not only in covalent polymers~\cite{Green1995} but also in supramolecular ones~\cite{vanGestel2006, Jouvelet2014}.
-Mixing tiny fractions of a chiral compound with achiral molecular building blocks does the same.
-The former is called the ``majority rules'' principle and the latter the ``sergeants-and-soldiers" effect~\cite{Markvoort2011}.
+In both, chirality at the molecular scale can be translated to the supramolecular and even the macroscopic scale~\cite{Tschierske2018}.
+For instance, a very small enantiomeric excess of chiral molecular building blocks produces helical polymers of definite handedness, not only in covalent polymers~\cite{Green1995} but also in supramolecular ones~\cite{vanGestel2006, Jouvelet2014}.
+Mixing tiny fractions of a chiral compound with achiral molecular building blocks does the same~\cite{Markvoort2011,Green1999}.
 Likewise, a small excess of one of the enantiomers or the addition of very small amounts of a chiral compound referred to as ``chiral doping'' is sufficient to break chiral symmetry in liquid crystals~\cite{Eelkema2006,Takezoe2012}.
-Recently, lab-synthesized bacteria with biochemical components of opposite chirality to those observed in nature, so-called ``mirror cells", have recently been identified as a potentially dangerous risk to life on Earth~\cite{Adamala2024}.
+Recently, lab-synthesized bacteria with biochemical components of opposite chirality to those observed in nature, so-called ``mirror cells", have been identified as a potential risk to life on Earth~\cite{Adamala2024}.